arthurbolsoni/Purple-adblock/README.md

 </div>

-An adblocker for Twitch using an external proxy server.
+# Information

+Purple Adblock is an adblocker for Twitch which is available on [Firefox](firefox) and [Chrome](chrome).
+It works by getting the stream from a proxy server, which gives the extension the original stream that doesn't include ads.

 ## Installation